 Some examples of complementary therapies are acupuncture, herbal medicine, massage, yoga, and visualization.
 Controlled research trials have been conducted on these therapies … some work better than others for different things.
 For example, the Anxiety and Depression Association of American writes that yoga, which combines physical postures, breathing exercises, meditation, as well as other forms of regular physical exercise may help alleviate anxiety and depression.

-In my career in the U.S. as a registered dietitian and certified diabetes educator, and especially over the past two years since moving to Cuenca, I’ve encountered people who delayed treatment for a number of acute conditions that could have been helped if they’d consulted a reputable doctor right from the start, including for broken bones, infections, back pain, diabetes, and gastrointestinal issues due to parasites and worse.
+In my career in the U.S. as a registered dietitian and certified diabetes educator, and especially over the past four years since moving to Cuenca, I’ve encountered people who delayed treatment for a number of acute conditions that could have been helped if they’d consulted a reputable doctor right from the start, including for broken bones, infections, back pain, diabetes, cataracts, and gastrointestinal issues due to parasites and worse.
 In all cases, by delaying treatment to consult with “alternative” practitioners they worsened their conditions and required more extensive (and possibly expensive) follow-up treatment.

 There is little regulation about what can be advertised and sold here in our community of Cuenca and for that matter, in the U.S. I’ve written about a number of sketchy “cures” and protested publicly when I’ve seen health quackery advertised on various expat forums, including IV vitamin C, coffee enemas, “chelation therapy” and “natural, affordable cancer cures.”
 I feel an obligation to speak out, and will continue to do so.
 With evidence and an open mind.